Seren-Hughes/boops-and-snoots-rescue/TESTING.md

 - **Fix:** Added a media query for small screens (max-width: 480px) to ensure that footer text elements are at least 0.75rem (12px).
 This adjustment only applies on mobile to maintain consistency with the existing design.
 - **Result:** Improved Best Practices score to 100 on mobile while preserving the original footer styling on larger screens.

+## Feedback
+I have thoroughly tested this project to ensure functionality, usability, and responsiveness.
+However, I welcome any feedback or suggestions for improvement.
+If you spot any issues or have ideas on how this project could be enhanced, please feel free to reach out.